 Set up and take down equipment.

-Attend staff meetings and trainings; travel to program sites and work flexible schedule.
+Attend staff meetings and trainings; travel to program sites and work a flexible schedule.

 Provide leadership, instruction and training to participants, staff & volunteers.